Road to the Riches: The Best of the Purple City Mixtapes

-Road to the Riche$: The Best of the Purple City Mixtapes is the first compilation album by American hip-hop group Purple City.
-It was released on March 8, 2005 via Shiest Bubz's Purple City Entertainment and Babygrande Records.
+Road to the Riches: The Best of the Purple City Mixtapes is the first compilation album by the American hip-hop record label Purple City Entertainment.
+It was released on March 8, 2005, through Babygrande Records.
 The album has the singles "Purple City Byrdgang" (for which a music video was shot) and "It Ain't Easy" (its B-side).

 The album debuted at number 164 on the Billboard 200, number 24 on the Top R&B/Hip-Hop Albums, number 9 on both the Top Rap Albums and Heatseekers Albums and number 13 on the Independent Albums charts in the United States.